4paradigm/OpenMLDB/docs/en/maintain/backup.md

   61     kReAddReplicaOP      flow  1    kDoing  20180824200624  4s            -               kLoadTable
 ```

-Execute showopstatus to view the running progress of the task.
-If the status is in the doing state, the task has not been completed.
+Execute `showopstatus` to view the running progress of the task.
+If the status is `kDoing`, the task has not been completed.

 ```